The core competency concept developed by Prahalad and Hamel laid the groundwork for how the modern company should operate and how it should outsource.

-Prahalad and Hamel defined core competencies as the “collective learning in the organization, especially how to coordinate diverse production skills and integrate multiple streams of technologies.”
-Simply put, a core competency is the combination of resources and skills that distinguish a firm in the marketplace.
+Prahalad and Hamel defined core competenciesas the collective learning in the organization, especially how to coordinate diverse production skills and integrate multiple streams of technologies.
+Simply put, core competency is the combination of resources and skills that distinguish a firm in the marketplace.

 As part of their work, Prahalad and Hamel developed a Core Competence Model.
-The model, as described in a Toolshero article, focuses on a combination of specific, collaborative, integrated and applied knowledge, skills and attitude.
-The model, which “should not focus on fighting off the competition, but on creating a new competitive space,” comprises four core competences:
+The model focuses on a combination of specific, collaborative, integrated and applied knowledge, skills and attitude.
+The model, which should not focus on fighting off the competition, but on creating a new competitive space, comprises four core competencies:

 - Resources: the sources for the development and acquisition of skills and technologies

-- Capabilities: The possibilities to build core competences
+- Capabilities: The possibilities to build core competencies

 - Competitive advantage: the challenge to acquire and develop the largest possible market share of core products